Originally intended to document my experience of DeLorean ownership, focus is often radical and strange, boring and obtuse.

 Bender Costume Construction

-Yay, Bender's here!
-Who DOESN'T love lovable Bender?I feel great thanks to the kudos from fellow bloggers as well as from other costumed Halloween lovers at the Boston Pizza Costume Contest I won October 31.
+I feel great thanks to the kudos from fellow bloggers as well as from other costumed Halloween lovers at the Boston Pizza Costume Contest I won October 31.
 Therefore, I thought a post on how I made my Bender costume was in order.

-Using an angled strip from the bottom half, I wedged it into the backside, where my shiney metal ass would be, and screwed it together from the inside.
+Using an angled strip from the bottom half, I wedged it into the backside, where my shiny metal ass would be, and screwed it together from the inside.
 I used other small curved bits of leftover tube as the joiners.
 The cracks were filled with Polyfilla and I later sanded them smooth.
 See Bender's body here.

-Homer said you don't make friends with salad, but he was wrong.
-Bender makes LOTS of friends with salad.While the glorious amounts of Polyfilla dried, I worked on the feet.
+While the glorious amounts of Polyfilla dried, I worked on the footcups.
 They were easy.
 I bought a pair of plastic salad bowls from the dollar store, flipped them upside down and, using a Dremel, cut feet holes out of them.
-I took an old pair of Nike's and glued the toe to the front of what would be Bender's foot.
+I took an old pair of Nike's and glued the toe to the front of Bender's footcup.
 The glue (Goop) was flexible and allowed me to move the shoe around a bit.
 Finally, I painted them with grey primer, and attached a flap of grey fabric to cover my black shoes.

 Back on the body, I carefully measured where my arms should go, and using a jigsaw, cut out arm holes in the sides.
 The tube would sit on my shoulders, so I attached a couple of spongey rubber pads that were a family heirloom, passed down from my grandpa to my dad, and finally to me.
 True story.